skkage/Lending-Club-Case-Study/README.md

 7. Applicants usually take loans for debt consolidation.
 8. Most of the applications are from CA address.
 9. Around 4.2 percent of users have atleast 1 bank bankruptcies cases registered against them.
 10. Applicants are mostly looking for loans between 5K to 10K.
-On an avg we see the loan applicants looking for loan amount from 500 to 25K
 11. Most of the loans have an interest rate of Medium followed by medium high and low.
 There are very minimal loans given to users which very high interest rate.
 12. Most of the loan applicants have an annual income of 25K to 50K followed by 50K to 75K range.
 13. Most of the loan as issued in the month of Dec - probably the year end people want to pay/close their debts.